 The relationship between light and CO2 levels is important.
 The diagram at the right explains it conceptually.
 At low light and low CO2 there is not much energy to play around with for up or down-regulation of the pools of Chlorophyll or enzymes contained in the plant.
 If we then add a little more CO2 to the system the plant can afford to invest less energy and resources in CO2 uptake and that leaves more energy for optimizing the light utilization - Chlorophyll can be produced without fatal consequences for the energy.
 Hence, although we have not raised the light, the plant can now utilize the available light more efficiently.
 Exactly the same explanation can be used to explain why increased light can stimulate growth even at very low CO2.

+concentrations.
+With more light available, less investment in the light utilization system is necessary and the free energy can be invested into a more efficient CO2 uptake system so that the CO2, which is present in the water, can be more efficiently extracted.
 Providing macro and micronutrients to plants is easily done with commercially available fertilizers.
 It is often a more difficult and expensive task to provide adequate light over the plant aquarium.
 Both numerous fluorescent light and halide lamps will produce sufficient light if supplied with effective reflectors, but in deep aquaria (more than 20 inches) is very difficult to offer enough light to small light demanding foreground plants.
 Based on known experiments, I suggest commencing CO2 addition before any other action is taken!
 I believe that even at very modest light intensities you will experience a conspicuous change in plant performance in your aquarium.
 The exact amount CO2 may always be discussed but concentrations from 10-15ppm will only improve plant growth.
 You will probably see that plants, which were barely able to survive before now thrive in the presence of CO2.
 These conclusions were derived from work conducted by Ole Pedersen, Claus Christensen, and Troels Andersen.

 Basics of DIY CO2 Systems

 Injection of CO2 into a planted aquarium can be accomplished in several ways.
 There are commercial products available like the tablets available form Bioplast and other manufacturers that use tablets that fizz like Alka-Seltzer, and metabolite products like Seachem Excel.
 While these provide carbon sources for plants, they do not provide a continuous injection of CO2 into the aquarium.
 Another method is a pressurized CO2 system.
 This is comprised of a tank of compressed CO2 gas, a regulator, and needle valve.
 While this is probably the best method available, it can be cost prohibitive.
 A nice compromise is the DIY system.
+The first step is creating a CO2 generator, a renewable source of carbon dioxide.
+There many ways to generate carbon dioxide gas, but the simplest and safest method is a yeast generator.
+Yeast consumes sugar and one of the byproducts of this is CO2.
+How yeast does this depends upon the environment the yeast and sugar is placed in.
+The most common method is to place yeast and sugar in a solution with water.
+This process is known as fermentation.

 Next, you have to be able to collect the CO2 and deliver it to the water in the tank.
 The yeast/sugar solution is placed in an airtight container, which has a fitting that allows a tube to be connected.
 This tube is then run to meet the water in some way.